uploadcare/file-uploader/components/adaptive-image/README.md

 ## Workflow

 1. Web component initiating and reading it's settings, including the source image path.
-2. Component uses [Uploadcare Proxy](https://uploadcare.com/docs/delivery/proxy/) service to upload the source image if that was not done before.
+2. Component uses <a target="_blank" href="https://uploadcare.com/docs/delivery/proxy/">Uploadcare Proxy</a> service to upload the source image if that was not done before.
 3. Image component generates all necessary src sets for the resulting image and renders the `img` tag into the DOM.

 ## Fallback